This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-Buy this if you want an affordable insulated bottle for a careful child who keeps it upright.
-Skip it if you need leakproof performance for backpacks or rough toddlers.
+Buy this if you want an insulated bottle for a price that undercuts every competitor and your child keeps their bottle upright in a lunchbox pocket.
+Skip it if you need worry-free leakproof performance in a backpack.

 Check Latest Price